rsp/temper-lang/README.md

 The set of values that might roll back due to a failing operation is then the set of values reachable via symbols on the stack, and any mutable global state.

+An arbitrary function cannot be programatically frozen without changing its semantics.
+A function is freezable only if closed-over state is not assigned after the function escapes and it has an immutable type.
+We should probably relax the immutable type constraint for specially marked declarations to allow memoization.

 ### Types